CSC207-UofT/course-project-trackr/phase1/design_document.md

 ### Model-View-ViewModel (MVVM)

 One major design choice was to use the MVVM design pattern.
-We chose this design pattern because it helps are program adhere to clean architecture as the components are easily divisible into the clean architecture layers.
+We chose this design pattern because it helps our program adhere to clean architecture: the components are easily divisible into the clean architecture layers.
 View being in frameworks and drivers, view models in interface adapters, and model in use cases/entities.
-Moreover, a lot of the tools that the android library provides works well with this design pattern, such as Android's ViewModel objects.
+Moreover, common tools within the Android ecosystem work well with the model-view-viewmodel design pattern: the ViewModel class, for example, is built in to the standard Android libraries, and facilitates interactions with views as well as setting up it's own lifecycle context that asynchronous functions can be called in.

+Hilt, our dependency injection library, also works specifically with viewmodels, and injecting dependencies within them.

 ### Multiple ViewModels instead of one